How To Shave Your Beard Correctly

 Rinsing off with warm water can encourage softening your skin.
 Pat your face with a dry, clean towel and apply aftershave or lotion.
 Natural products such as coconut oil or aloe vera can help rejuvenate your skin and facilitate the repair of any damaged areas.

 Aiming for the clean-cut might mean shaving regularly, even daily.
 However, shaving daily risks issues of ingrown hairs, scarring, and skin reactions.
 Consider shaving your beard only when the hairs are visible.
-Your skin will communicate and let you know if you are over-doing it by the way that you feel.
+Your skin will communicate and let you know if you are overdoing it by the way that you feel.
 For example, if your face is swollen, painful, or itchy, you may be overdoing it.
+Check out this list of the best Gillette razors to help reduce the risk of skin issues.

 Monitoring your skin after the shave is important to analyze whether your skin is responding positively.
 If your skin is not in the best condition, you will have to re-visit your shaving process.
 This means checking whether you are using the correct blades, reacting to an aftershave, or checking if the blades are stored correctly and not compromised.
 If you see your skin condition continuing to deteriorate, you must consult your doctor or a dermatologist as this may be an indicator of other health issues.